Skip to main content

 Abstract

-Large language models power increasingly capable autonomous agents, yet their deployment at scale is constrained by high inference costs, latency, and data privacy concerns.
-Small language models (SLMs) offer compelling operational advantages but exhibit systematic failure modes in agentic settings.
+Large language models are increasingly deployed in conversational agents that assist humans with complex, multi-step tasks, yet their deployment at scale is constrained by high inference costs, latency, and data privacy concerns.
+Small language models (SLMs) offer compelling operational advantages but exhibit systematic failure modes in agentic settings, particularly in conversational workflows: domains where tasks are solved interactively by a human and an LLM through structured tool invocation.
 Despite growing SLM deployment, these agentic failure modes remain poorly characterized and inadequately addressed.
-We present an empirically-grounded taxonomy categorizing SLM failures across five dimensions: natural language understanding failures, tool management failures, planning failures, agentic reasoning failures, and context management failures, and quantify their prevalence on the ๐œ-bench benchmark.
+We present an empirically-grounded taxonomy categorizing SLM failures across five dimensions: natural language understanding failures, tool management failures, task decomposition and sequencing failures, agentic reasoning failures, and context management failures, and quantify their prevalence on the 𝜏-bench benchmark.
 Guided by this taxonomy, we introduce fastWorkflow, a dual-mode agentic architectural framework implementing a cascaded NLU pipeline for intent detection and structured parameter extraction with validation, hierarchical context organization that reduces effective action space, explicit task planning with dependency-aware decomposition, and adaptive context management, among other targeted mitigations.
-On ๐œ-bench, GPT-OSS-20B augmented with fastWorkflow achieves 83.47% Pass^1 on the Retail domain and 78.00% on Airline, surpassing all frontier models evaluated on ๐œ- bench including Claude Opus 4.1 (82.40% Retail, 56.00% Airline) and Claude Sonnet 4 (80.50% Retail, 60.00% Airline).
-Even Mistral-7B-Instruct with fastWorkflow matches Claude Sonnet 4 on Airline at 60.00% while operating at 15โ€“75ร— lower inference cost.
-Ablation studies confirm that the cascaded NLU pipeline is the most impactful component, with its removal causing a 58-point performance collapse.
-Our findings demonstrate that architectural separation of concerns, offloading error-prone operations to structured subsystems while preserving LLM flexibility for planning and recovery can close the performance gap between small and frontier models in agentic tasks, shifting the cost-performance Pareto frontier for production agent deployment.
+On 𝜏-bench, GPT-OSS-20B augmented with fastWorkflow achieves 83.47% Pass^1 on the Retail domain and 78% on Airline, surpassing all frontier models evaluated on 𝜏-bench leaderboard including Claude Sonnet 4 (80.5% Retail, 60.0% Airline) and Claude Opus 4.1 (82.4% Retail, 56.0% Airline), while operating at ∼22× lower inference cost.
+Even Mistral-7B-Instruct with fastWorkflow matches Claude Sonnet 4 on Airline at 60%.
+Ablation studies confirm that the cascaded NLU pipeline is the most impactful component, with its removal causing performance collapses of 58 points on Retail and 68 points on Airline.
+Our findings demonstrate that architectural separation of concerns, offloading error-prone operations to structured subsystems while preserving LLM flexibility for planning and recovery, can close the performance gap between small and frontier models in conversational workflow tasks, shifting the cost-performance Pareto frontier for production deployment in domains involving multi-turn, tool-augmented human-LLM collaboration.

 ACM CAIS 2026 Sponsors